Nixter2310/Nixter2310/README.md

 - 👀 I’m particularly interested in front-end web development and UX/UI design.
 - 🌱 I have excellent skills in HTML, CSS and WordPress plus basic skills in JS and PHP.
 I have an eye for design too!
 - 💞️ I’m looking to learn more about web development so I can progress in my career, any tips or advice is much appreciated!
-- 📫 If you'd like to contact me please message me here, I'm also on LinkedIn and Twitter.
+- 📫 If you'd like to contact me please message me here, I'm also on LinkedIn, Instagram and (@nicoladentonphoto) and Twitter (@NDentonMedia).

 <!---
 Nixter2310/Nixter2310 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.